Prom crowning sparks divide at Ohio high school

-DAYTON, Ohio (WDTN) – Kettering Fairmont High School in Kettering, Ohio, made history by crowning two LGBTQ+ students, seniors Dai’sean Conley and Rosie Green, as prom king and queen.
+DAYTON, Ohio (WDTN) — Kettering Fairmont High School made history by crowning two LGBTQ+ students, seniors Dai’sean Conley and Rosie Green, as prom king and queen.

 Now, the board of education is hearing from residents in the community who want to prevent something similar from happening again.